behnazkhoshnood/tadig_restaurant_v2/README.md

     - by filling this form and clicking on the *Compelete Order* button, user can securely purchase from the site with the help of stripe elements.
     - On x-small screens order summary is placed on top of the order form and under the form there is the *Compelete Order* button and *Adjust Bag*.
     - Product images is not seenable in the x-small views to improve the page layout.
-    - On small and larger screens the order summary and form placed side by side and the compelete order and adjust bag is at the bottom of the page.
+    - On small and larger screens the order summary and form placed side by side and the compelete order and adjust bag buttons are at the bottom of the page.
 ---
   - **Checkout Success Page**